There are a range of free parent helpline services, plus information, support and other resources to assist you during your perinatal journey.

 Accessing treatment (services and online)

-- e-COPE Database of Perinatal Mental Health Professionals – Search our own database to find an accredited mental health professional with expertise in assisting women and men before, during and after pregnancy and birth.
+COPE Directory of Perinatal Mental Health Professionals – Search the COPE Directory to find an accredited mental health professional with expertise in assisting women and men before, during and after pregnancy and birth.

-- Australian Psychological Society (APS) 1800 333 497 – The APS can assist you to find a psychologist who can provide psychological services and pregnancy support counselling for women, men and families.
-Your can identify psychologists with expertise via the APS online Find a Psychologist Service, or by calling the above freecall number.
+Australian Psychological Society (APS) 1800 333 497 – The APS can assist you to find a psychologist who can provide psychological services and pregnancy support counselling for women, men and families.
+Your can identify psychologists with expertise via the APS online Find a Psychologist Service.
+Or , call their free-call number 1800 333 497.